 I’ve had alot of people tell me recently that they don’t like winter squash.
 When I ask them how they’ve tried it in the past, it’s almost always been mashed or pureed.
 Not that I’m opposed to cooking it that way, but roasting it gives a whole new flavor and texture, which is really key for some folks.

 My kid Liam, loves squash this way, as do the rest of us.
 I mean, he would eat a bucket of it for all meals if we let him.
 It’s a really versatile side dish that’s pretty easy to make and doesn’t take much time.
 I look for the biggest squash I can find, or use two small ones so I have leftovers for a day or two.
-It’s also a pretty cost effective to make.
+It’s also pretty cost effective, this way.

 Butternut squash is rich in fiber, vitamins and minerals, and is also a very slow burning carbohydrate.
 This means it doesn’t impact your blood sugar much, relative to other carbohydrates.

 - Olive oil

 - Peel the squash with a vegetable peeler.
 Cut off the ends and cut it in half, lengthwise.
 Scoop out the seeds and throw away